1. Get cozy with nature

 Or try these eco suggestions: Plant a tree near your house and nurture it.
 Pull weeds around the yard—they rob soil and plants of important nutrients and water.
 To save energy, set the household temperature lower in the winter and higher in the summer.
 Inform your kids that the best way to reduce waste is by not creating it in the first place!

 3. Make dining in fun again

-Give up big-box stores and supermarkets for now and let your kids enjoy the first spring fruits and veggies at your local farmer’s market.
+Let your kids enjoy the first spring fruits and veggies at your local farmer’s market.
 Your children will thank you.

 Encourage them to explore the grounds (with you nearby), and hunt for in-season items, including arugula, asparagus, beets, chives, leeks, oranges, papayas, and strawberries.

 Stop by the stalls, ask questions, taste free samples, and invite your farm-to-table converts to select two or three items they've never tasted to cook and serve for dinner.
 Nominate one day to go vegan.
 Serve a kid-friendly baked oatmeal and berries for breakfast, an orzo fried rice with veggies for lunch, a fruit-smoothie snack, and a veggie lasagna for dinner.